0xHEXSPEAK/docs/README.md

 # Automatic docs publication from organization repository

-**What it do?**
+**What it does?**

-This scripts automates the proccess of fetching and publishing docs from 0xhexspeak organization repositories using [Surge](https://surge.sh).
+This script automates the proccess of fetching and publishing docs from 0xhexspeak organization repositories using [Surge](https://surge.sh).

 **How to run?**